-§ 150.30.20 Potential Conflicts of Interest Туре e of conflict of interest Definition (a) Unequal Access to Information Access to internal judiciary business information as part of the performance of a contract that could provide the contractor a competitive advantage in a later competition for another judiciary contract.
+§ 150.30.20 Potential Conflicts of Interest Type of conflict Definition (a) Unequal Access to Information Access to internal judiciary business information as part of the performance of a contract that could provide the contractor a competitive advantage in a later competition for another judiciary contract.
 Such an advantage could easily be perceived as unfair by a competing vendor who is not given similar access to the relevant information. (b) Competitive Advantage The contractor, under a prior or existing contract, participates in defining or preparing the requirements or documents that are involved in a subsequent procurement where the contractor may be a competitor.
-This includes, but is not limited to, defining the requirements, preparing an alternatives analysis, drafting the statement of work or specifications, or developing the evaluation criteria.

-§ 150.30.20 Potential Conflicts of Interest

-Type of conflict of interest Definition

-(c) Impaired Objectivity The contractor is required to assess or evaluate products or services produced or performed by the contractor or one of its business divisions, subsidiaries, or affiliates, or any entity with which it has a significant financial relationship.
+This includes any participation by a contractor which would allow them to suggest technology, process or other bias into the solicitation's requirements reflective of their familiarity or expertise and giving them a competitive advantage.
+Examples include defining the requirements, preparing an alternatives analysis, drafting the statement of work or specifications, or developing the evaluation criteria. (c) Impaired Objectivity The contractor is required to assess or evaluate products or services produced or performed by the contractor or one of its business divisions, subsidiaries, or affiliates, or any entity with which it has a significant financial relationship.
 The contractor's ability to render impartial advice could appear to be undermined by the contractor's financial or other business relationship with the entity being evaluated.